Clach an Trushal

 Clach an Trushal (Clach an Truiseil, [kʰl̪ˠax ən̪ˠ ˈt̪ʰɾuʃal], translated to English "Stone of Compassion") is said to be the tallest standing stone in Scotland.
 Above ground it stands approximately 5.8 m tall, is 1.83 m wide and at its thickest point is 1.5 m thick, with a girth at its base of 4.75 m.
-The stone is sited in the village of Ballantrushal on the west side of Lewis.
+The stone is in the village of Ballantrushal on the west side of Lewis.
 Local legend says that it marks the site of a great battle, the last to be fought between the feuding clans of the Macaulays and Morrisons.
 However it is actually the solitary upright stone remaining from a stone circle built about 5,000 years ago.
 It occupied a place within the circle, although its placement was not central.
 The second last standing stone was removed in 1914, and used as a lintel.

 From the base the stone circle at Steinacleit archaeological site is clearly visible to the north east.
 The Callanish standing stones are 20 mi southwest.